Welcome to Scream Logbook

 ?>.

-Compiles into Hello World at 04:38:02pm.
+Compiles into Hello World at 04:38:02pm. just fine.

 PHP just replaces it's own code with the code's output.